 Travelling from Graz to Croatia

-Alternatively, you can get a train (journey time: just over 10 minutes) from the airport train station to Graz – the airport train station is in fact a 300 metre walk along a road from the terminal, although it’s not as daunting as it sounds.
-As long as you have a airport trolley to transport your luggage with, the walk is completely flat and doesn’t involve any steps or similar.
+Alternatively, you can get a train (journey time: just over 10 minutes) from the airport train station to Graz – the airport train station is in fact a 300-metre walk along a road from the terminal, although it’s not as daunting as it sounds.
+As long as you have an airport trolley to transport your luggage with, the walk is completely flat and doesn’t involve any steps or similar.
 Search for the timetable on the Austrian Railways website.
 (Look up journeys between Graz Flughafen and Graz Hauptbahnhof.)

 Graz – Zagreb by Bus